Blog

 4. Cost

-1. Users should not have to mortgage houses or company assets in order to run the system either in a self-hosted option (with or without licensing cost) or for SaaS platform.
+1. Users should not have to mortgage their house or company assets in order to run the system either in a self-hosted option (with or without licensing cost) or for a SaaS platform.

 5. Learning curve